zeek/zeek-docs/scripts/base/utils/paths.zeek.rst

    Returns a compressed path to a file given a directory and file name.
    See :zeek:id:`build_path` and :zeek:id:`compress_path`.

-.. zeek:id:: compress_path

-   :Type: :zeek:type:`function` (dir: :zeek:type:`string`) : :zeek:type:`string`

-   Compresses a given path by removing '..'s and the parent directory it references and also removing dual '/'s and extraneous '/./'s.

-   :dir: a path string, either relative or absolute.

-   :returns: a compressed version of the input path.

 .. zeek:id:: extract_path